chericito/mobohubb-docs/docs/Quick Start/onboarding/logging-into-mobohubb-mobile-app/index.md

 title: Mobohubb Mobile App
 excerpt: >-
-  This guide explains how to download and install the Mobohubb Mobile App on both Android and iOS devices, and details the new login methods available to employees.
+  This guide explains how to download and install the Mobohubb Mobile App on both Android and iOS devices.
 deprecated: false
 hidden: false
 metadata: